ervandew/eclim/src/doc/content/vim/java/search.rst

   - package
   - type

-- -x <context> (Default: declarations): The context to search under where possible context values include
+- -x <context> (Default: declarations): The context of the search, where possible context values include

   - all - All occurances.